MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

   - [Microsoft Cost Management and Billing](/azure/cost-management-billing/) provide financial governance services for Azure workloads.

-### Network Design
+### Network design

 :::image type="content" source="_images/azure-data-factory-baseline-network.png" alt-text="Diagram that shows a medallion architecture network design." border="false" lightbox="_images/azure-data-factory-baseline-network.png":::

 *Download a [Visio file](https://arch-center.azureedge.net/azure-data-factory-baseline.vsdx) of this architecture.*

-- Azure Firewalls can be used to secure network connectivity between your on-premises infrastructure and your Azure virtual network.
+- You can use Azure Firewalls to secure network connectivity between your on-premises infrastructure and your Azure virtual network.

-- A SHIR can be deployed on a virtual machine (VM) in your on-premises environment or in Azure, with the latter being the recommendation.
+- You cn deploy a SHIR on a virtual machine (VM) in your on-premises environment or in Azure, with the latter being the recommendation.
 A SHIR can be used to securely connect to on-premises data sources and perform data integration tasks in Data Factory.

-- PrivateLink and Private Endpoints are implemented, which allows you to bring the service into your virtual network.
+- Private Link and Private Endpoints are implemented, which allows you to bring the service into your virtual network.

 - In order to take advantage of ML-assisted data labeling, you must create a new storage account, different than the default storage account you created when creating the AML workspace.
 The new, nondefault storage account can be bound to the same virtual network as the workspace, and can reside in a separate subnet within that virtual network if you prefer to keep it separated.